 That’s why you need flood protection to keep your alerts at bay so you can concentrate on fixing the problem.

-With Enterprise Alert, you get a couple different ways to slow down these floods and keep them at bay so you can concentrate on doing your job.
+With Enterprise Alert, you get a couple of different ways to slow down these floods and keep them at bay so you can concentrate on doing your job.

-The first is built in flood protection.
+The first is built-in flood protection.
 This is a simple check box in the Enterprise Alert system that can be checked when you set up a user.
 So simple, but it does so much.

 With flood protection turned on, Enterprise Alert recognizes when systems start crashing and alerts start flooding users.
 When this happens, it sends a message to the user letting them know that it’s going to hold off any more messages.
 Basically it lets the user know that “You’re overwhelmed, fix what you got, I’ll let you know when things slow down.”
 When things DO slow down, it sends the user a summary message of what all they’ve missed so that they can then start to sort through what’s going on and has gone on, and normal alert message flow resumes.